What Your Business Can Learn From Airbnb Culture

 11 million guests have stayed on the platform since its launch in 700 and it has over 600 employees.
 In such a trust and goodwill based business model, culture that underpins the services they are being provided.

-“Culture is a thousand things, a thousand times” noted Chesky to emphasise its significance.
+“Culture is a thousand things, a thousand times” noted Chesky to emphasize its significance.

 “Why is culture so important to a business?
 The stronger the culture, the less corporate process a company needs.
 When the culture is strong, you can trust everyone to do the right thing.
 People can be independent and autonomous.
 They can be entrepreneurial.”
 (Chesky, 2014)